polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    	//...

    	if config.offchain_worker.enabled {
-   	// Initialize seed for signing transaction using off-chain workers.
+   	// Initialize seed for signing transaction using offchain workers.
 This is a convenience
    	// so learners can see the transactions submitted simply running the node.
    	// Typically these keys should be inserted with RPC calls to `author_insertKey`. sp_keystore::SyncCryptoStore::sr25519_generate_new(